containers/buildah/install.md

 ### RHEL, CentOS

-In RHEL and CentOS 7, ensure that you are subscribed to `rhel-7-server-rpms`, `rhel-7-server-extras-rpms`, and `rhel-7-server-optional-rpms`, then run this command:
+In RHEL and CentOS 7, ensure that you are subscribed to the `rhel-7-server-rpms`, `rhel-7-server-extras-rpms`, and `rhel-7-server-optional-rpms` repositories, then run this command:

 ```